ngbplatform/NGB/docs/platform/document-definitions-integration-collaborators-map.md

 ## Integration narrative in one paragraph

 Definitions decide **what a document means in the graph**.
 Metadata decides **how a document is shaped in storage and UI**.
-Runtime, through `DocumentService`, decides **how those two models become operations** such as draft creation, derivation, relationship graph reads, and effects reads.
+Runtime uses `DocumentService` for draft creation, trusted derivation, relationship graph reads, and effects reads; it uses the Document Action query/evaluator/dispatcher path for interactive operations.
 Persistence supplies the generic execution primitives that make this universal model practical.

 ## Verified anchor list